Abreu, Moncada HR; White Sox spoil Brewers home opener, 6-4

 TRAINER’S ROOM

-White Sox: RHP Jimmy Lambert (right forearm strain) was transferred to the 45-day injured list.
+White Sox: RHP Jimmy Lambert (right forearm strain) was transferred to the 45-day injured list. … C Yermín Mercedes was optioned to the alternate training facility

 Brewers: Bench coach Pat Murphy continues his recovery from a heart attack suffered after infield practice on Saturday.
 Brewers’ medical staff responded immediately and transported Murphy to Froedtert Hospital where a stent was inserted.
-He is home now and is expected to make a full recovery. … OF/1B Ryan Braun was placed on the 10-day injured list, retroactive to July 30, with an infected right index finger.
+He is home now and is expected to make a full recovery. … OF/1B Ryan Braun was placed on the 10-day injured list, retroactive to July 30, with an infected right index finger. … The Brewers optioned C Jacob Nottingham to the alternate training site and recalled INFs Ryon Healy and Mark Mathias.
+OF Hedbert Perez and RHP Justin Topa were added to the 60-man player pool and sent to the alternate site.

 MILLER OPTS OUT